viur-framework/viur-base/README.md

 ## About

-This repository works both as a base structure for new projects created with ViUR, and serves a possibility to generate the quick start ``setup.py`` script, which helps to rapidly setup an empty, new ViUR project without any compromises.
+This is the best place to start your new ViUR project from.

 ### How to use this repository

-It is recommended to clone the base repository including its submodules into a new directory of your choice.
+Clone the base repository including its submodules into a new directory of your choice.

 ```bash
 git clone https://github.com/viur-framework/base.git your-project
 cd your-project
 ```

-Then, to make sure that the placeholders in `app.yaml` and `viur_server.py` are properly replaced and that you won't accidentally overwrite the viur-base repo, use the included `clean-base.py` script.
+Then, to make sure that the placeholders in `app.yaml` and `viur_server.py` are properly replaced and that you won't accidentally override the viur-base repo, use the included `clean-base.py` script.

 You need to enter an author name and an app ID to identify your app for later deployment and to be able to run the `dev_appserver.py` locally.